 Shortcut Keys to Add Rows in Excel

 When it comes to excel, the basic ingredients are cells, rows, and columns.
 One should be well versed with these three elements to work well in excel.
 In this article, we will show you one of the important methods of adding rows in using the shortcut keys.

 How to Add Rows in Excel using Shortcut Keys?

 When we work with MS Excel, one of the major tasks of adding or deleting the rows and columns, so you should be well versed with these aspects and shortcut is the way to go forward.

-The reason we are talking about shortcuts is that it will increase productivity and jobs will be done quickly than manual efforts, so shortcuts are the key elements to increase your productivity in excel.
+The reason we are talking about shortcuts is that it will increase productivity, and jobs will be done quickly than manual efforts.
+Hence, shortcuts are the key elements to increase your productivity in excel.

 Now for an example, look at the below data in excel worksheet.

-- Step 1: Before adding a new row it is quite important to know where we need to add the row, let’s say we need to add row after the 3rd row then first we need to select the row after the 3rd row.
+- Step 1: Before adding a new row, it is quite important to know where we need to add the row; let’s say we need to add a row after the 3rd row, then first we need to select the row after the 3rd row.

-- Step 2: Now right click on 4th row(Midmarket) and select the “Insert” option.
+- Step 2: Now right-click on the 4th row(Midmarket) and select the “Insert” option.

-- Step 4: As of now, we have the option selected is “Shift cells down”, click on “Ok” and see what happens.
+- Step 4: As of now, we have the option selected “Shift cells down” click on “Ok” and see what happens.

 - It will shift the entire row data to the below row by adding a new row in the selected row cell.

-Now for an example, you want to insert one more row you need not perform all these actions again rather you can simply press the F4 key by selecting the row that you want to push below.
+Now for an example, you want to insert one more row.
+You need not perform all these actions again; instead, you can press the F4 key by selecting the row you want to push below.

 You must be wondering how this has happened.
 This is because of the function key “F4”.
 This function key will repeat the previous set of activities performed in the worksheet.